grom72/daos/docs/QSG/setup_rhel.md

 In this section, PMem (Intel(R) Optane(TM) persistent memory) will be prepared and configured to be used by DAOS and NVME SSDs will be identified.

-1. Prepare the pmem devices on Server nodes:
+1. Prepare the PMem devices on Server nodes:

 		daos_server scm prepare